allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ## Static linking

 Allegro iOS app uses a&nbsp;lot of libraries.
-The app has modular architecture and each app module is a&nbsp;separate library.
-Aside from that, Allegro app uses a&nbsp;lot of 3rd-party libraries, integrated using the [CocoaPods](http://cocoapods.org/) package manager.
+The app has modular architecture and each module is a&nbsp;separate library.
+Aside from that, Allegro app uses a&nbsp;lot of 3rd-party libraries, integrated using [CocoaPods](http://cocoapods.org/) package manager.
 All these libraries used to be integrated as [frameworks](https://developer.apple.com/library/content/documentation/MacOSX/Co